 Does what it says on the tin, the safest grab!
 An excellent go to for beginner freeskiers as it's easy, but still looks good.
 Simply grab under your foot, left hand to left foot or right hand to right foot.

-A grab performed in the air by grabbing just in front of the boot on one ski with the opposite hand, whilst at the same time pulling the toe across to cross the skis.
+A mute grab is performed in the air by grabbing just in front of the boot on one ski with the opposite hand, whilst at the same time pulling the toe across to cross the skis.
+A japan grab is where the skier grabs the inside edge of the ski with the opposite hand from behind.

 To perform a butter when spinning onto a rail or off of a jump, leave the noses or tails of your skis in contact with the snow (noses when spinning forward and tails when spinning switch) for the first 180.